Building a Data-Enabled and AI-Ready Organization

-Esko Penttinen is Professor of Practice in Information Systems at Aalto University School of Business.
-He holds a Ph.D. in Information Systems Science and an M.Sc. in Economics from Helsinki School of Economics.
+Esko Penttinen is a Professor of Practice in Information Systems at Aalto University School of Business.
+He holds a Ph.D. in Information Systems Science and an M.Sc. in Economics from the Helsinki School of Economics.

-Esko leads the Real-Time Economy Competence Center and is the co-founder and chairman of XBRL Finland.
+Penttinen leads the Real-Time Economy Competence Center and is the co-founder and chairman of XBRL Finland.
 He studies the interplay between humans and machines, organizational implementation of artificial intelligence, and governance issues related to outsourcing and virtual organizing.
 His main practical expertise lies in the assimilation and economic implications of inter-organizational information systems, focusing on application areas such as electronic financial systems, government reporting, and electronic invoicing.
-Esko’s research has appeared in leading IS outlets such as MIS Quarterly, Information Systems Journal, Journal of Information Technology, International Journal of Electronic Commerce, and Electronic Markets.
+Penttinen's research has appeared in leading IS outlets such as MIS Quarterly, Information Systems Journal, Journal of Information Technology, International Journal of Electronic Commerce, and Electronic Markets.

 Mats Sjöberg is a Machine learning specialist at CSC - IT Center for Science, where he works with the machine learning environments on Finland's fastest supercomputers.

-Liisa Välikangas is a Professor in Innovation Management at Aalto University School of Business and at Hanken School of Economics.
+Liisa Välikangas is a Professor in Innovation Management at Aalto University School of Business and Hanken School of Economics.

-Previously, Liisa Välikangas has worked for e.g. Stanford University, London Business School, Keio University in Japan and IMD in Switzerland and cooperated actively with global leading companies.
-Currently Dr. Välikangas’ research interests are in the field of blockchain, strategic resilience and leadership innovation.
+Previously, Liisa Välikangas has worked for e.g. Stanford University, London Business School, Keio University in Japan, and IMD in Switzerland and cooperated actively with leading global companies.
+Currently, Dr. Välikangas’ research interests are in the field of blockchain, strategic resilience, and leadership innovation.